College

 Parents and teachers get together for

 Most communication is via Compass and it is the parents’ responsibility to check Compass regularly.
 Parents will be issued with Compass log in details after enrolment.
+Any parent who has lost their Compass log in details can contact the General Office to have their details reissued.

-This College and the staff would like to invite all parents to become more involved in the work and decision-making at the College.
-Please feel welcome!
+Contact from parents is welcomed and encouraged.
+Bass Coast College and the staff would like to invite all parents to become more involved in the work and decision-making at our school.

 The advantages of parents being involved in our school activities are: